Frequently Asked Questions

 The AVM is an alternative quality verification pathway that is faster than the standard QTM pathway.
 Eligibility to use the AVM is based on a manufacturer’s strong history of success with the Lighting Global Quality Assurance program.
 The AVM shortens testing time by reducing the number of samples and eliminating the random sampling requirement for verification entry testing.
 The method maintains the rigor expected of the Lighting Global QA program by performing follow-up QTM Tests on all products verified through this process.
 See the Lighting Global Accelerated Verification Method Policy for full details.

-Associate Renewal testing is conducted to renew a product’s QTM Test results and maintain its program status two years after the Standardized Specification Sheet and Verification Letter were issued.
+Renewal testing according to the Market Check Test Method (MCM) is conducted to renew a product’s QTM Test results and maintain its program status two years after the Standardized Specification Sheet and Verification Letter were issued.
 Products that have not changed may be renewed using a two-sample ISM Test (note that the product samples for these tests must be collected by an agent of Lighting Global as per our sample collection procedures), while products which have been updated may require QTM testing.
 See the Lighting Global Policy for Renewing Test Results for full details.

 What are the Quality Standards?